Middleton on the Hill: Population

 The village is now primarily home to commuters.
 Its population in 1861 was 445 and in 1871, 382.
 In the United Kingdom Census 2001 the Middleton on the Hill ward headcount was recorded as 244.

 Local radio

-The village is covered by Wyvern FM on 96.7 FM (owned by GCap Media) and 96.4 BRMB (owned by GCap Media, and Sunshine 855, as well as BBC Hereford and Worcester.
+The village is covered by Hits Radio Herefordshire & Worcestershire on 96.7 FM and Hits Radio Birmingham, and Sunshine 855, as well as BBC Hereford and Worcester.